8 Proven Social Media Tips for Startups

 1. Do your market research

 Are you ready to begin tweeting?
 Hold on a minute there, partner.
 Before you start blasting out social media updates, you need to do your homework.
-Random acts of marketing will waste your time and your money.
+Random acts of marketing will waste your time and money.
 Social media marketing for startups requires a nuanced approach.

 Before delving into the wild world of social media marketing, do extensive research on your audience.
 You’ve probably already done some initial market research when you created your business plan.
 Now it’s time to do this research again with social media behaviors in mind.